Register now for 2025 - 2026 Season!

 // "index" will increment by 1 from 0 while it is less than "ARRAY_LENGTH", so 0->1->2->3->4

-Serial.println(array[index]); // print to Serial Monitor number at this index of the array
+Serial.println(array[index]); // print to Serial Monitor the number at this index of the array

 // note: the "ln" in the command above indicates a new line, meaning each number will be printed on a new line